-One property of matter is the electrical charge.
-Most subatomic particles have either a positive (+) or negative (−) electrical charge.
+One property of matter is the electric charge.
+Most subatomic particles have either a positive (+) or negative (−) electric charge.
 Those that don't are considered neutral.

-Note: The electrical charge unit is the coulomb, which is equal to the charge of approximately 6.241×1018 electrons.
+Note: The electric charge unit is the coulomb, which is equal to the charge of approximately 6.241×1018 electrons.

 Questions you may have include:

 - What does the electric field look like?